Chevindu/DarkChalk/content/post/title-goes-here.md

 I'm still trying to figure out a few things like applying custom styles and linking authors, but it feels doable.

-The internet is going back to basics, and it feels good to be back home. 🤞
+Websites are going back to basics, and it feels good to be back home. 🤞